oleksandr-romashko/example_alembic/README.md

 # 🧪 SQLAlchemy + Alembic Example Project (with SQLite) <!-- omit in toc -->

-This project demonstrates a minimal setup using **SQLAlchemy 2.0**, **Alembic** for migrations, and **SQLite** as the database.
+This project demonstrates a minimal setup using **SQLAlchemy 2.0**, **Alembic** for schema migrations, and **SQLite** as the database engine.

-It's a simple, self-contained TODOs / notes app that features:
+It serves as a guided example for learning how to manage ORM-based database versioning.
+The schema is based on a simple TODO/notes system with:

-- ✅ TODOs / Notes with multiple records (like steps or tasks)
+* Notes with multiple records (like steps or tasks)
-- ✅ A tagging system (multiple tags per note)
+* A flexible tagging system (multiple tags per note)
-- ✅ JSON output for filtered results
+* JSON output for clear results

-> ⚠️ **Note**:
+> ⚠️ **Note**
-> This is not a complete app or a full-featured CLI app.
+> This is not a full-featured application or CLI tool.
-> This project is meant for learning purposes and can be extended into a full app.
+> It's a learning-oriented project designed to help you understand and practice Alembic migrations with SQLAlchemy.
+It's meant to demonstrate how to set up and manage database versioning with Alembic and SQLAlchemy.
-> It's meant to demonstrate how to set up and manage database versioning with Alembic and SQLAlchemy.
+> You can use it as a base to build and experiment with more advanced setups.

 ---